Affapple/ai_cyber_pratical_classes/doc/docs/04-project/02-getting_started.md

 # Getting started

-In this section, we will guide you through the steps to set up your development environment to implement a metric in the `a4s-eval module`.
+In this section, we will guide you through the steps to set up your development environment to implement a metric in the `a4s-eval` module.

 We assume that you have already completed the environment setup as described in the [Environment Setup](../01-env_setup.md) section and you have completed the [First notebook](../02-first_notebook.md) section.